 Hogg noted that the Newtown Pippin apple tree couldn’t be grown in England because it requires a hot summer and warm autumn.
 The cooler English climate won’t allow this tree to ripen most years.

-Thomas Jefferson and the Newtown Pippin Apple in Colonial Times
+Thomas Jefferson and the Newtown Pippin Apple

 The Newtown Pippin apple was hugely popular in Victorian England, but it also had some famous fans in the American colonial and revolutionary era, namely George Washington and Thomas Jefferson.